Danzig crisis: Hitler sends the Schleswig-Holstein to Danzig

 On 14 August 1939 at a conference with his generals, Hitler expressed fear that the Danzig crisis might end the same way as the Sudetenland crisis, saying the last thing he wanted was a Munich-type deal that would allow the Free City to be peacefully returned to Germany.
-The Treaty of Versailles had stated that the Free City of Danzig was a demilitarised zone, and in violation of the treaty's terms, the paramilitary landespolizei and the Eberhard Brigade of the Wehrmacht of about 6,500 men were secretly sent into the city.
+The Treaty of Versailles had stated that the Free City of Danzig was a demilitarised zone, and in violation of the treaty's terms, the paramilitary Landespolizei and the Eberhard Brigade of the Wehrmacht of about 6,500 men were secretly sent into the city.
 On 15 August 1939, it was announced instead of the cruiser Königsberg, that the old battleship Schleswig-Holstein would visit Danzig for the "friendship" visit.
-It was felt the guns of the cruiser Königsberg were not powerful enough to destroy the Polish base on the Westerplatte and accordingly the guns of a battleship were needed.
-Starting on 15 August 1939, Henderson started to send increasing frenetic dispatches to the Foreign Secretary, Lord Halifax, demanding that the British government pressure the Poles to make concessions to the Germans.
+It was felt the guns of the Königsberg were not powerful enough to destroy the Polish base on the Westerplatte and accordingly the guns of a battleship were needed.
+Starting on 15 August 1939, Henderson sent increasingly frenetic dispatches to the Foreign Secretary, Lord Halifax, demanding that the British government pressure the Poles to make concessions to the Germans.
 On 18 August 1939, the SS-led Heimwehr (Home Guard), which was mostly made up of teenagers from the Hitler Youth, took part in a public parade, during which guns were provocatively displayed while members of the Polish and Jewish minorities were threatened with violence.
-On the same day, Lord Halifax ordered Kennard to see Colonel Beck and apply pressure on him to make concessions.
+On the same day, Halifax ordered Kennard to see Colonel Beck and apply pressure on him to make concessions.
 Beck in turn replied that it was impossible to negotiate with the Germans, who refused to see any Polish officials.